 People, we're talking 3000 years of history here.
 A little trial and error was to be expected.
 Scott buried his head in chemistry books, science journals, obscure confectionery resources, history books, old texts, revisiting what seemed like the origin of time itself.
 He built complex contraptions, burned himself, tried different techniques and ingredients, then built even more dangerous contraptions, which led to more severe burning.
 Smoke alarms went off.
 Sketches, drawings, more contraptions.
 They tasted, and tasted, and tasted.

 "At first it was a labor of love.
 Scott became obsessed with making halva because he was like, 'I want one with different ingredients, or this flavor, and why can't it be like this or that.'
 He descended deep into confectionery madness.
 The kitchen was a disaster... there was tahini everywhere, sugar stuck to the walls; I would come home and find him with beakers and contraptions and it was a sight to behold.
 It was like I was living with Dr. Bunsen Honeydew.
 To be frank, at first I thought he was nuts.
 But that's what it takes...

 "Then one day he said, 'Try this.'
 It was sort of that metaphorical turning point.
 I remember looking at him and saying, '(Bleep), that is good!'
-And as is common in food start-ups, somebody makes something delicious, gives it to friends and family, and the next thing you know everybody is asking you to make it, and you make a crazy decision to start a halva business.
-Scott was like, 'Let us make halva and bring it to the people.'"
+And as is common in food start-ups, somebody makes something delicious, gives it to friends and family, and the next thing you know everybody is asking you to make it.
+Then all of the sudden you have halva business.

 Oceans of tahini and finding that oh-so-right combination of nuttiness, sweetness, and texture.
 Adhering to the principles of tradition, celebrating the incredibly storied history of halva, Hebel & Co halva sings of its origins, but is driven by our modern desire for high quality ingredients.